Insights: Article

 • Get to know the benefits: Look to those who have gone before and stand on the shoulders of giants.
 Work with cloud providers and their partners to understand their advantages, such as global infrastructure, scalability, flexibility, and access to advanced technologies and services.

-• Perform a cost-benefit analysis: Analyse the costs and benefits associated with using cloud providers versus building your own solution.
-Consider ongoing costs such as hosting, floor space, power, and cooling, rather than simply server and storage costs.
+• Perform a cost-benefit analysis: Analyse the costs and benefits of using cloud providers versus building your solution.
+Consider ongoing expenses such as hosting, floor space, power, and cooling rather than server and storage costs.

 • Focus on core competencies: Rather than investing time and resources in building and maintaining infrastructure, concentrate on your organisation’s core capabilities and let the cloud providers and their partners handle the infrastructure.